Simulations of Ellipsoidal Primordial Black Hole Formation: Introduction

 Various mechanisms can lead to the production of PBHs (see \cite{Escriva:2022duf} for a comprehensive list).
 Among these, one of the most widely studied and frequently considered is the formation of PBHs from the collapse of large curvature fluctuations generated during inflation.
 These fluctuations, upon re-entering the cosmological horizon at sufficiently late times, can collapse to form PBHs if they are over a certain threshold.
 From now on, we will focus on this scenario through this work.

 To accurately estimate the abundance of PBHs in our Universe, it is essential to clarify the initial conditions that lead to their formation.
 Particularly, determinating the threshold is essential for the abundance estimation as it is exponentially sensitive to the threshold \cite{1975ApJ...201....1C}.
 The threshold estimation typically requires relativistic numerical simulations.
-Most studies on simulation of PBH formation have focused on spherically symmetric systems (see \cite{Escriva:2021aeh} for a comprehensive review and references therein) for what we have nowadays a relatively solid understanding.
+Most studies on simulation of PBH formation have focused on spherically symmetric systems (see \cite{Escriva:2021aeh} for a comprehensive review and references therein) for which we have nowadays a relatively solid understanding.
 In contrast, our understanding of PBH formation in non-spherical scenarios currently remains limited, with only a few studies numerically addressing this issue \cite{Yoo:2020lmg,deJong:2021bbo,deJong:2023gsx,Yoo:2024lhp} (see also \cite{Celestino:2018ptx,Gundlach:2016jzm,Baumgarte:2016xjw,Gundlach:2017tqq} for non-spherical collapse of perfect fluids in asymptotically flat spacetimes).

 For PBHs formed during the radiation-dominated era of the Universe, the assumption of spherical symmetry is well justified within the framework of peak theory \cite{peak_theory}.
 In this context, large peaks in curvature fluctuations which are so rare that they are not overproduced beyond the dark matter density tend to be nearly spherical.
 However, even for such large peaks, the most likely configuration is not perfectly spherical \cite{peak_theory}.
 Instead, small deviations from sphericity are typical, leading to an ellipsoidal shape characterized by parameters known as ``ellipticity" ($e$) and ``prolateness" ($p$) following a probability distribution.
 Regarding the PBH formation with the initial amplitude slightly above the threshold for which critical behavior~\cite{choptuik} is relevant, it is not entirely clear how small deviations from sphericity impact the critical behavior of the collapse.
+Therefore, it is crucial to carefully examine how even a small deviation from sphericity might influence gravitational collapse and the corresponding statistical estimates of the PBH mass function and abundance.
+This analysis is necessary to contrast with the typical assumptions in the literature, where spherical symmetry is often assumed.
+For this analysis, relativistic $3+1$ simulations are essential.